VMware error caused by wrongly deleting snapshot files

 You are able to combine the backup ways such as full backup + incremental backup.
 It saves storage and performs the backup task automatically so as to offer you the regular backups for convenient restoration.

 After creating backup task, it will back up virtual machines as you scheduled.
-Then you can simply click Restore to original/new location to achieves fast recovery to original/new location.
+Then you can simply click Restore the entire virtual machine from any history backup version.